-Strawberry Sundae hydrangea is a cultivar that stands out from the rest of the panicle hydrangea varieties.
-As a multicolored bloom, the Strawberry Sundae hydrangea flowers are initially creamy white, then change to light pink, and finally mature to strawberry red in late summer.
-You’ll get to enjoy the various stages of the bloom more than once because Strawberry Sundae blooms from mid-summer to fall.
-With a maximum height and width of about 4 feet, it is a compact hydrangea that fits in small spaces and a medium to fast grower.
+Strawberry Sundae hydrangea is a cultivar that stands out from other panicle hydrangea varieties., with multicolored blooms that emerge creamy white, then change to light pink, and finally mature to strawberry red in late summer.
+You’ll enjoy the various stages of bloom more than once because Strawberry Sundae blooms from mid-summer to fall.
+With a maximum height and width of about 4 feet, this is a compact hydrangea that fits in small spaces and is a medium to fast grower.
 Strawberry Sundae is also one of the most winter-hardy cultivars.

 Like all hydrangeas, the plant is toxic to humans and pets.